9 Secret Natural Migraine Relief Tips You Need to Know

 About the Author

-Dr. Brent Wells founded and is a chiropractor at Better Health Chiropractic & Physical Rehab.
+Dr. Brent Wells founded and is a chiropractor at Better Health Alaska Chiropractors.
 He is currently leading 10,000 Alaskans to more active and pain-free lifestyles without drugs or invasive surgeries.
 He brings a progressive and highly innovative approach to chiropractic care.
 Dr. Wells continues to further his education with ongoing studies in spine conditions, neurology, physical rehabilitation, biomechanics, occupational ergonomics, whiplash, and brain injury traumatology.
 He is also a member of the American Chiropractic Association and the American Academy of Spine

 Resources: